What’s the Difference Between a Pre-Need Plan and Final Expense Insurance?

 Since your policy is not dependent on any particular funeral home, you needn’t worry about whether a certain funeral home gets sold or goes out of business.
 You also won’t be locked into any specific prices – you have the freedom to price shop the core services as well as any funeral items offered by the home such as headstones and caskets.

-Not all final expense policies are the same
+Are all final expense policies the same?

+Not all policies are the same.
 Depending on what you want to protect, some final expense policies may be better for you than others.
 In general, most final expense insurance companies only provide a death benefit to your beneficiary.
 They don’t provide any assistance with handling the funeral arrangements or price shopping funeral items.

 Because most people use final expense life insurance to help cover funeral costs, it’s important to make sure you choose a final expense provider that includes this as part of their policy.
 Choosing a final expense policy that will help your family navigate the funeral industry can help protect them from overspending on funeral arrangements.